Most of you have never truly witnessed crackhead hustle.

 What Can We Learn From The Crackhead Work Ethic?

-Everyone talks a big game when it comes to working hard, but that’s all a lot of it is: talk.
+Everyone talks a big game about working hard, but that’s all a lot of it is: talk.

 It’s just talk because it’s easier to speak about the moves you’re going to make than it is to actually make those moves.
 In the social media era, you can feel accomplished by discussing your plans on Facebook and getting a flood of likes and supportive comments.